It would seem logical that the less you rest, the more you burn calories, right? But that’s not how the body reacts to a lack of sleep.

 So how do you know how much sleep you need?
 One suggestion I found interesting was this:

-The next time you’re on a one week vacation and can get up anytime you like in the morning, monitor your sleep time.
-Of course, during the first few days of vacation we all sleep a lot to make up for the lack of sleep we’ve accumulated during the work week.
-However, after 2 to 3 days the body will settle in to a regular pattern of sleep, and this is where you should take notice: what is the average length of time you sleep after a few days on vacation?
+However, after 2 to 3 days the body will settle into a regular sleep pattern.
+This is where you should take notice: what is the average length of time you sleep after a few days on vacation?

 - Try to go to bed at the same time every night.